packit/packit.dev/content/packit-as-a-service.md

 find "Packit-as-a-Service" and select it
 3. On the "Packit-as-a-Service" page, under "Pricing and setup", click "Install it for free"
 4. Click "Complete order and begin installation"
-5. Install the "Packit-as-a-Service" on all repositories or select repositories
+5. Install the "Packit-as-a-Service" on all repositories or to certain repositories

 Once installed, you will see "Packit-as-a-Service" GitHub application in your project settings.
 In the left sidebar, click "Integration & services" and our application is shown here.